ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 }
 ```

-- Fill in code that should be in place of the `TODO` comments.
+- Fill in the code that should be in place of the `/* TODO: ... */` comments.

 - Test your program thoroughly (enter as many random inputs as you can think
   of) to make sure it works.

 - If you're not sure about something, ask :)

+#### Example 3

+This one's for review, and practice.

-Finally, an exercise for good practice:  I'm sitting beside you and I wrote the
-following code.
-But it won't compile!
+So, I'm sitting beside you and I wrote the following code.
+But it won't
+compile!
 And I don't know why.
-I am not
+I am not happy.
-happy.
 What did I do wrong?

 ```C++
 #include <iostream>